4 min read

 Obtaining patient consent

-If you need to include PHI in your newsletter, such as when sending personalized health advice or marketing specific services to patients, you must obtain written authorization from the patient.
-HIPAA requires authorization be explicit and detail the type of information being shared, the purpose, and the recipient.
+HHS states thatif the communication ismarketing, then the communication can occur only if the covered entity first obtains an individual’sauthorization.
+Therefore, before sending any marketing communication, you must obtain written authorization from the patient.
+HIPAA requires authorization to be explicit and to detail the type of information being shared, the purpose, and the recipient.

-For example, if your clinic wants to send a patient-specific health reminder about their upcoming treatment or follow-up, you will need their permission.
+For example, if your clinic wants to send a patient-specific health reminder about their upcoming treatment or follow-up, you will need the patient’s permission.

 Read more: How to get consent for texting and emailing patients